(keep reading to learn what happened)

 Jim spends more time at the bar, and Kristen is now a manager.

-Basically, things seemed to be looking up.
+Basically, things seemed to be looking up for the bar after Taffer worked his magic.

 So would those good trends continue?